jchen1ca/walnut/image_augmentation.md

 **Cons:**
 -	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
--	Too much image augmentation can lead to decreased accuracy in training and validation.
--	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one. [[Yi Xu, et al, 2020]]( https://arxiv.org/pdf/2010.01267.pdf)
+-	Data augmentation may bring data bias, i.e. the augmented data distribution can be quite different from the original one. [[Yi Xu, et al, 2020]]( https://arxiv.org/pdf/2010.01267.pdf)

 <a name='guidelines'></a>